The Peel Sessions (Joy Division): The Peel Sessions EP (1986)

 The first EP, The Peel Sessions, was released in 1986 by record label Strange Fruit.
 It features recordings made for John Peel's show broadcast on 14 February 1979, and was recorded at the BBC Studios in Maida Vale, London, England on 31 January 1979.
 None of the songs had been released prior to the broadcast.
 The version of "Transmission" is one of the few recordings available where both Curtis and Sumner play guitar at the same time.

-The EP spent thirteen weeks on the UK Indie Chart, peaking at number 4.
+The EP spent 13 weeks on the UK Indie Chart, peaking at number 4.

 Track listing

 The Peel Sessions EP (1987)

 The second EP, also titled The Peel Sessions, was released in 1987 by Strange Fruit.
-It features the recordings made for John Peel's show broadcast on 10 December 1979, and was recorded at the BBC Studios in Maida Vale, London, England on 26 November 1979.
+It features the recordings made for John Peel's show broadcast on 10 December 1979; it was recorded at the BBC Studios in Maida Vale, London, England on 26 November 1979.
 None of the songs had been released prior to the broadcast.

-The EP spent seventeen weeks on the UK Indie Chart, peaking at number 3.
+The EP spent 17 weeks on the UK Indie Chart, peaking at number 3.